What are you searching for?

 harbour beaches and swimming enclosures

 This 20-metre sea pool is located along Marine Parade in Manly and is the perfect sheltered swimming area for families.
 It was built by residents in 1929 and was cut out and blasted into its triangular shape.
-It’s one of the smallest rock pools in Sydney, but it’s great for a cool off or splash.
-There’s a cafe nearby for the all-important coffee, with toilets and a change room handy.
+It’s one of the smallest rock pools in Sydney, but it’s great for a cool-off or splash.
+There’s a cafe nearby for the all-important coffee, with toilets and a changing room handy.

 Swimming at Manly Dam